Working with Parameters (Report Model Query Designer)

 In Business Intelligence Development Studio, select Report Parameters from the Report menu.

 The Report Parameters dialog box opens and you can modify the placeholder parameter functionality.
-For more information about report parameter functionality, see Adding Parameters to Your Report.
-To learn how to work with parameters in Report Designer, see Tutorial: Adding Parameters to a Report.
+For more information about report parameter functionality, see Working with Parameters in Reporting Services.
+To learn how to work with parameters in Report Designer, see Tutorial: Adding Parameters to a Basic Tabular Report and Tutorial: Advanced Features Using Parameters.